How it works: risk indicators

 Distribution of risk levels

-Risk indicators are categorised into themes including IUU fishing, journey, and identity (coming soon).
+Risk indicators are categorised into themes including IUU fishing, journey, and identity.
 Each risk indicator has one or more relative risk level assigned as below.

 🟢